-To ascertain which historic South Asian newspapers are held on microfilm, check this link.
-The newspaper collection includes titles in Hindi, Urdu, Telegu, Marathi, Punjabi, Bengali, Malayalam and Tamil.
-A microform scanner is available in the Library and files may be saved to a memory stick or CD.
+We hold an important and large collection of historic South Asian newspapers on microfilm.
+The collection includes titles in Hindi, Urdu, Telegu, Marathi, Punjabi, Bengali, Malayalam and Tamil.
+A microform viewer/scanner is available in the Library, and pdf files may be saved to memory stick.

 You may link to a rapidly growing list of online journals, newspapers and electronic databases by selecting the Electronic resources link on the right of this page.
 Further e-resources are available via Cambridge University Library.